funkobongrip/kicad_picknplace_assistant/README.md

 ## Getting Started and Usage

-Simply call the script with Python 2.7, and provide the filename of your *.kicad_pcb file.
+Simply call the script with Python 3, and provide the filename of your *.kicad_pcb file.
 ```
 python kicad_picknplace_assistant.py your_file.kicad_pcb
 ```

+Added a few features:

+  -s, --split           split into one file per component

+  -p, --precise         be precise with footprints (else C0402N == C0402L)

+  -m, --dontconnectorgroup ignore connector values when grouping parts

+  -f, --folders         sort pdfs (when splitting) to folders tht smt smt/passives

+  -n BOARDS, --panels=BOARDS set number of boards/panels to populate

+  -b, --bom-only        print only bom, then exit

+  -c, --csv-bom         create csv bom file

 ### Prerequisites

-This script runs on Python 2.7.
+This script runs on Python 3.

 Requires matplotlib, numpy etc.